Chriton/halloween-pumpkin/README.md

 # Halloween pumpkin with multiple eyes
- This is a Halloween project in which multiple servo controlled eyes placed into a pumpkin are moving randomly and a PIR sensor triggers different scary sounds to be played
+ This is a Halloween project in which multiple servo controlled eyes placed into a pumpkin are moving randomly and a PIR sensor triggers different scary sounds to be played.

 # Hardware used